mowijo/WhyLineCoverageAsAMetrickSucks/README.md

 From https://www.artima.com/forums/flat.jsp?forum=106&thread=204677

-Also, see [main.cpp](main.cpp) as an example of why 100% line coverage is an incufficient metric.
+Also, see [main.cpp](main.cpp) as an example of why 100% line coverage is an insufficient metric.

 # Testivus On Test Coverage